AckerlyXu/heima/articles/azure-functions/functions-compare-logic-apps-ms-flow-webjobs.md

 ## Functions vs. WebJobs

 Like Azure Functions, Azure App Service WebJobs with the WebJobs SDK is a *code-first* integration service that is designed for developers.
-Both are built on [Azure App Service](../app-service/app-service-web-overview.md) and support features such as [source control integration](../app-service/app-service-continuous-deployment.md), [authentication](../app-service/app-service-authentication-overview.md), and [monitoring with Application Insights integration](functions-monitoring.md).
+Both are built on [Azure App Service](../app-service/app-service-web-overview.md) and support features such as [source control integration](../app-service/app-service-continuous-deployment.md) and [authentication](../app-service/app-service-authentication-overview.md).

 ### WebJobs vs. the WebJobs SDK